wwatson4506/Simple-MSC-Examples/README.md

 This file must be copied to one of the USB drives or the SD drive.
 Preferably USB drive 1 or all of them.

+The bench.ino examples gives a good indication of read/write speed of a particular USB drive.

+The copyFilesUSB.ino sketch shows transfer speeds when coping a 32meg file from one device to another.

 There are probably bugs!!

 # Use these exxamples at your own risk.
 No gaurantees given.